MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 Select **Column options** to customize which columns are shown in the results grid.
 You can add or remove columns to show specific attributes, or you can drag a column to a new position.
 Your column settings are  valid only for you, and persist if you return to the **Search** page later.
 To reset your column options to the default, select **Default view**.

 ## Export transactions

+> [!NOTE]
+If you do not see the exported CSV file, it is possible you may need to consent to allow pop-ups in your browser to view the export results.

 Select **Export** to export your search results to a comma-separated values (CSV) file on your computer.
 You can select one of the following export options.